Train thoroughly and start earning quickly

 Drivers are paid to attend and complete orientation, and pay rates vary by driving opportunity.
 Please talk to a recruiter (800-44-PRIDE or live chat) for specifics.

 How to prepare for inexperienced driver orientation

 Transitioning out of driving school doesn’t have to be difficult.
 Our recruiting, training and operations teams work together to make the process easier for you.
 Plus, orientation begins on a weekly basis, meaning you can pick a start date that works best for you without having to wait long.

 What you’ll do during inexperienced driver orientation

 In-truck and in-simulator time

 During this part of orientation, you will go out on the road with an experienced training engineer.
-You will haul loads, do the work that you’ll be doing as a driver and learn the day-to-day life of a truck driver.
+You will haul loads, do the work that you’ll do as a driver and get familiar with the day-to-day life of a truck driver.
 Your training engineer will be in the passenger seat to answer all the questions you may have.

 Ongoing training initiatives to help you grow